streamlit/docs/content/develop/concepts/multipage-apps/overview.md

 └── your_homepage.py
 ```

-If you want to customize your navigation menu with this option, you can deactivate the default navigation through configuration.
-Then, you can manually contruct a custom navigation menu with `st.page_link`.
-With `st.page_link` you can change the page label and icon in your navigation menu, but you can't change the URLs of your pages.
+Streamlit determines the page order in navigation from the filenames.
+You can use numerical prefixes in the filenames to adjust page order.
+For more information, see [How pages are sorted in the sidebar](/develop/concepts/multipage-apps/pages-directory#how-pages-are-sorted-in-the-sidebar).
+If you want to customize your navigation menu with this option, you can deactivate the default navigation through [configuration](/develop/api-reference/configuration/config.toml) (`client.showSidebarNavigation = false`).
+Then, you can use `st.page_link` to manually contruct a custom navigation menu.
+With `st.page_link`, you can change the page label and icon in your navigation menu, but you can't change the URLs of your pages.

 ## Page terminology